 It is usually a square or a rectangle made out of card or plastic through which you look at an area in more detail.
 It is similar to a viewfinder on a camera with a zoom lens, in that you use your physical viewfinder to zoom in and out of a scene.
 To do that, hold it far away from you, then squint your eyes.
 This will help you use the principle of cropping in art to find a good arrangement or composition of shapes and values.
 Zooming in on a scene also simplifies the scene in front of you.

 What kind of viewfinders are available for cropping a composition?

-Use a viewfinder to help you find a good composition.
+Use a viewfinder when cropping in art to help you find a good composition.
 There a several different types you can use.